usr25/NoC/README.md

 They aren't of much use when the match uses tablebases or engine scores to award a premature win.

+### Testing

+The testing has been performed using cutechess to perform the matches.
+Other free engines have been used to provide more varied opponents.
+The openings have been used from the [Silver Openings Suites](https://www.chessprogramming.org/Template:Silver_Openings_Suite).
+This Suite includes common openings as well as gambits.

 ### About

 Chess engine written in C. Currently used in lichess.org as 'usr25', though it is offline most of the time.
 From the testing I've done it should be around 3000elo.